Building brand authority for SEO – a framework

 • Do any of these content pieces need to be linked more prominently, for example from the navigation?

-• Which of these would better (or additionally) be answered on third party sites?
+• Which of these would be better answered (or should also appear) on third-party sites?

 • If so, on which websites?